FORESIGHT & INSIGHT | DESIGN

 What is Wayfinding?

 "Wayfinding" is more than just signs and maps.
-It is a broad term that refers to the entire set of information and tools that people use to orient themselves and navigate from one place to another.
+It is a specific term that refers to the entire set of information and tools that people use to orient themselves and navigate from one place to another.

 Developing a regional wayfinding system for public transit will impact many different types of customer information and transit infrastructure.